asleepinglion/ouro-base/README.md

 ```

-A `Person` class is created from the `SuperJS` base `Class` by passing in an object to the `extend` method containing defintions for the `init` method and `jump` methods. `init` is the constructor for the class, and is called automatically when the class is instantiated.
+A `Person` class is created from the `Ouro` base `Class` by passing in an object to the `extend` method containing defintions for the `init` method and `jump` methods. `init` is the constructor for the class, and is called automatically when the class is instantiated.

 Two other classes are created, `Female` and `Ninja`, each calling the `extend` method of the former, each passing in an object with its own constructor, each calling its parent constructor via `this._super`.